WSU-kduncan/s24cicd-JoeyTimm/README-CD.md

 - To install adnanh's webhook it is as easy as "sudo apt-get install webhook"

 ## Webhook task definition file
-- The webhook task definition file is essentially listening
+- The webhook task definition file is essentially listening on port 9000 for traffic.
+Once it recieves traffic, it will then execute the specified file, which in my case is the restart script using /home/ubuntu/s24cicd-JoeyTimm/deployment as its working directory.
 - If someone were to use my setup, this file should be located in /home/ubuntu/s24cicd-JoeyTimm/deployment

 ## How to start Webhook